frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/web-page.md

 The first thing to set is the title of your page.
 The title has the maximum weight for search engines so choose a title that reflects the keywords that you are targeting for your audience.
-The route will be auto-generated from the title but you can change it.
+The route (URL) will be auto-generated from the title but you can change it.

 #### Content